 Thanks to their inherent charm, and often to their beauty, they easily awaken sympathy, making it easy for others to fall in love with them.
 They get used to this early and expect similar behavior from everybody in the future.
 However, this doesn’t always happen.

 Lack of a strong and firm parent figure is often the reason such behavior is formed.
 Also, chaotic environment, conflicts between parents, lack of early guidance or supervision.
-All these unclear and vague rules prompt the child to form adventures persona constantly seeking for new and exciting things to do.
+All these unclear and vague rules prompt the child to form an adventurous persona constantly seeking new and exciting things to do.

 Lesson #2: Fear Can Simultaneously Activate And Paralyze Us